eziodeyk/OR-ML-survey/README.md

 Training Target: to minimize the binary cross entropy lost between the prediction and the ground-truth.
 **performance**:???

-#### Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case
+#### Deep Reinforcement Learning meets Graph Neural Networks: Exploring a Routing Optimization Use Case
 Paul Almasan et al. 2020, DRL+GNN, (optical transport networks: ***as a classical resource allocation problem in network***)
 github: https://github.com/knowledgedefinednetworking
 A SDN-based Optical Transport Network under Deep Q-learing framework: ***"use a DNN as the q-value function estimator"***.